Market & comparison education

 Orena press kit; Orena comparison hub

-The reader wants practical context about "What to check when alternative app searches shapes your app decision" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Buyer criteria: alternative app searches" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step